color grading

 By isolating specific hues in an image, colorists can adjust brightness values, saturation, and hue to achieve the desired effect.

-While there are many techniques to accomplish the color grade process, using LUTs or presets can be a relatively effortless and practical approach.
+There are so many different techniques for color grading, but using LUTs or presets can be a somewhat effortless and practical approach.

-LUTs or lookup tables, essentially, are digital filters that apply a specific color grade to footage.
-Similarly, presets are pre-built adjustments that can be quickly applied to footage.
+LUTs or lookup tables, are digital filters that apply a specific color grade to footage.
+Similarly, presets are pre-built adjustments that can be quickly applied to footage, like an Instagram filter.

 Though some film colorists may argue that these shortcuts take away from the art of color grading, the convenience and efficiency they provide are undeniable.

-Between the variety of LUTs and presets available and the ease of application, they are great tools for any filmmaker or video editor looking to enhance the visual language of their work.
+The variety of LUTs and presets available plus the ease of application, make them a great option for any video editor or photographer looking to work faster, not harder.

 Whether you’re creating a vlog, short film, or home movie, Movavi Video Editor Plus is a great starting point to improve your basic color correction process and make your images and videos shine!

-DaVinci Resolve stands out among the popular video editing software programs in terms of advanced color grading and video editing features.
+DaVinci Resolve stands out among the popular video editing software programs in terms of advanced color grading and video editing features, often being used by Hollywood studios.

 With a user-friendly interface and deep controls for color correction and color grade, this software is perfect for projects with high standards and intricate color requirements.

-Adobe Premiere Pro is considered one of the best digital color-grading tools.
+Adobe Premiere Pro is considered one of the best video editing software and digital color-grading tools.

-With its user-friendly interface, beginners can learn and master the basic tools quickly, while professionals can delve deep into its advanced features.
+With its user-friendly interface, beginners can learn and master the basic tools quickly, while professionals can deep dive into its advanced features.

 As a tool specifically designed for macOS, Final Cut Pro X offers an intuitive digital color grading workflow that makes it easy for professionals to achieve a polished, professional look for their motion picture and digital video projects.